Agilent/yb/README.md

 Why not Python?
 ===============

 Basically because [this](https://xkcd.com/1987/).
 Rust lets you build statically-linked binaries with no hassle.
 There is no beating that for distribution.
-Also, the type system and ecosystem is great.
+Also, the type system and ecosystem are great.

 License
 ========